 All calls call made to the Customer Advice and Information Centre will be recorded.
 Under normal circumstances a call will not be retrieved or monitored unless:

-- It is necessary to check compliance with regulatory procedures; or
+it is necessary to check compliance with regulatory procedures

 If it becomes clear that a communication is private or the person making the call says that they do not wish to have their call recorded, the call recording will be stopped.

-Personal data collected in the course of recording activities will be processed fairly and lawfully in accordance with the Data Protection Act 1998.
+Personal data collected in the course of recording activities will be processed fairly and lawfully in accordance with data protection law.
 It will be: